 - First, there is the free membership, the one I promote the most.

-- There is a yearly membership that people buy which pays me $175 recurring yearly.
+- Then there’s a yearly membership for Premium which pays me $175 recurring yearly.

 - And finally, there is the Black Friday yearly membership that I promote which pays me $130 also recurring yearly.